MurgaNS/Timesheet-Application/.idea/functional_specification.md

 - *City,zip/postal code*
 - *Country.*

-3. System should allow the admin to change already created client and to delete them.
+3. System should allow the admin to change already created client
+4. System should allow the admin to logically delete clients.
-4. System should allow admin to filter clients by clicking on the desired initial letter of the client name and to search them by typing their name in search field.
+5. System should allow admin to filter clients by clicking on the desired initial letter of the client name and to search them by typing their name in search field.